 Start with what’s in your cupboards

 When I first started my practice one of my services was a Kitchen Clean Out.
-I would come to your home and help walk you through what could stay and what needed to go, and why.
+I would come to your home and help walk you through what could stay, what needed to go, and why.
 It wasn’t about feng shui or what boxes fit best to gather for organizational purposes, it was about what belongs in your body and what doesn’t.

 #1 Take a look at the ingredient label